Skip to content

 -w

-The -v flag specifies the directory that the container needs to map to the host machine.
-In the example above, the host file /host/path/java-tron/conf/config-localtest.conf will be used.
-For example, you can refer to the java-tron config-localtest.
+The volumes specifies the directory that the container needs to map to the host machine.
+In the example above, the host file ../conf/main_net_config.conf will be used.
+In this case, it should be main_net_config.conf.
+Logs generated by docker container will be mapped to your ../logs/mainnet/logs.

-Flags after tronprotocol/java-tron are used for java-tron start-up arguments:
+Flags in command are used for java-tron start-up arguments:

-• -jvm used for java virtual machine, the parameters must be enclosed in double quotes and braces. "{-Xmx16g -Xms12g}" sets the maximum heap size to 16GB.
-If you want to set up a long run FullNode, please use the best practice jvm flags with "{-Xmx16g -Xms12g XX:ReservedCodeCacheSize=256m -XX:MetaspaceSize=256m -XX:MaxMetaspaceSize=512m -XX:MaxDirectMemorySize=1G -XX:+PrintGCDetails -XX:+PrintGCDateStamps -Xloggc:gc.log -XX:+UseConcMarkSweepGC -XX:NewRatio=2 -XX:+CMSScavengeBeforeRemark -XX:+ParallelRefProcEnabled -XX:+HeapDumpOnOutOfMemoryError -XX:+UseCMSInitiatingOccupancyOnly -XX:CMSInitiatingOccupancyFraction=70}".
+• -jvm used for java virtual machine, the parameters must be enclosed in double quotes and braces. "{-Xmx14g -Xms12g}" sets the maximum and initial heap size to 14GB and 12GB respectively.
+If you want to set up a long run FullNode, please use the best practice jvm flags with "{-Xmx14g -Xmn2g XX:ReservedCodeCacheSize=256m -XX:MetaspaceSize=256m -XX:MaxMetaspaceSize=512m -XX:MaxDirectMemorySize=1G -XX:+PrintGCDetails -XX:+PrintGCDateStamps -Xloggc:gc.log -XX:+UseConcMarkSweepGC -XX:NewRatio=2 -XX:+CMSScavengeBeforeRemark -XX:+ParallelRefProcEnabled -XX:+HeapDumpOnOutOfMemoryError -XX:+UseCMSInitiatingOccupancyOnly -XX:CMSInitiatingOccupancyFraction=70}".

 • -c defines the configuration file to use.

 • -d defines the database file to use.
 You can mount a directory for datadir with snapshots.
-Please refer to Lite-FullNode.
 This can save time by syncing from a near-latest block number.
+Please refer to Fullnode and Lite-Fullnode for Mainnet data.
+For the Nile testnet, you can download the snapshot here.

 • -w means to start as a witness.
 You need to fill the localwitness field with private keys in configure file.
 Refer to the Run as Witness.
 If you want to use keystore + password method, make sure the keystore is inside the mounted directory and remove -d to interact with console for password input.

-Inside the config-localtest.conf file node.p2p.version is used to set the P2P network id.
+Inside the main_net_config.conf file node.p2p.version is used to set the P2P network id.
 Only nodes with the same network id can shake hands successfully.

 • Nile testnet: node.p2p.version = 201910292